freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/post-data-with-the-javascript-xmlhttprequest-method.md

 xhr.send(body);
 ```

 You've seen several of these methods before.
-Here the <code>open</code> method initializes the request as a "POST" to the given URL of the external resource, and uses the <code>true</code> Boolean to make it asynchronous.
-The <code>setRequestHeader</code> method sets the value of an HTTP request header, which contains information about the sender and the request.
-It must be called after the <code>open</code> method, but before the <code>send</code> method.
+Here the `open` method initializes the request as a "POST" to the given URL of the external resource, and uses the `true` Boolean to make it asynchronous.
+The `setRequestHeader` method sets the value of an HTTP request header, which contains information about the sender and the request.
+It must be called after the `open` method, but before the `send` method.
 The two parameters are the name of the header and the value to set as the body of that header.
-Next, the <code>onreadystatechange</code> event listener handles a change in the state of the request.
-A <code>readyState</code> of 4 means the operation is complete, and a <code>status</code> of 201 means it was a successful request.
+Next, the `onreadystatechange` event listener handles a change in the state of the request.
+A `readyState` of 4 means the operation is complete, and a `status` of 201 means it was a successful request.
 The document's HTML can be updated.
-Finally, the <code>send</code> method sends the request with the <code>body</code> value, which the <code>userName</code> key was given by the user in the <code>input</code> field.
+Finally, the `send` method sends the request with the `body` value, which the `userName` key was given by the user in the `input` field.

 </section>

 ## Instructions

 <section id='instructions'>

 Update the code so it makes a "POST" request to the API endpoint.
 Then type your name in the input field and click "Send Message".
 Your AJAX function should replace "Reply from Server will be here." with data from the server.
 Format the response to display your name appended with " loves cats".

 </section>

 ## Tests

 <section id='tests'>

 ```yml